Skip to main content

 Convert string to syntax tree

 Use the convertStringToFilterFieldTree utility to convert a string into a FilterTree.
-Setting the value programmatically does not trigger the onChange callback.
-In order to get the converted syntax tree and filter data accordingly, use the provided utility function.
+Setting the value programmatically doesn't trigger the onChange callback.
+To get the converted syntax tree and filter data accordingly, use the provided utility function.

 Convert syntax tree to string